splunk/observability-workshop/content/apm/online-boutique.md

+---
-# Deploying the Online Boutique in K3s - Lab Summary
+title: Deploying the Online Boutique in K3s
+linkTitle: Deploying the Online Boutique
+type: docs
+weight: 2
+---

 * Deploy the Online Boutique application into Kubernetes (K3s)
 * Verify the application is running